gvwilson/sensibleadventures/iffy/iffy.md

 "You eaten already?"

 "Course, first thing," Aunt Naggie lied in turn.
-She tousled Iffy's hair.
+She leaned over and kissed the stubble on top of her foster daughter's head.
-"You'd best get that in you quickly and start work on that winch cable he's after having tightened.
+"You best get that in you quick an' start work on that winch cable he's after havin' tightened.
-And he says the engine's got a knock in it again---best have a look at that too before it starts to bother him."
+An' he says the engine's got a knock in it again---best have a look at that too before it starts to bother him."

 "It's the reciprocating rod," Iffy said around a mouthful of fluffy naan.
-"Mr. Mishra will straighten it out if I take it in before he gets busy.
+"Mister Mishra will straighten it out if I take it in before he gets busy.
 It won't cost anything,"
 she added hastily before her foster mother could object.
-"Not if I do a couple of odd jobs for him."
+"Not if I do a couple of odd jobs for him.
+I could head over right if you wanted."

+"Could you now?"
-Aunt Naggie nodded.
+Aunt Naggie teased.
-"If you say so.
+"Well,
+if you're goin' that way
-Can you stop in at Sandhu's and see what they want for eggs?" she added as Iffy turned back toward the ladder.
+can you stop in at Sandhu's and see what they want for eggs?
-"Those were our last ones.
+Those were our last ones.
 I'll tell Jack you're off doing chores once he's..."
 She finished her sentence with an apologetic shrug.